Bousfield lattices of non-Noetherian rings: some quotients and products: Background on Bousfield lattices

 It was recently shown in~\cite[Thm.~3.1]{[IK]} that in a well generated tensor triangulated category there is always a set of Bousfield classes.
+Their proof applies as well to the setting of a well generated localizing tensor ideal of a tensor triangulated category.
 We can define the meet (denoted $\curlywedge$) of any set of classes $\{\<X_\alpha\>\}$ to be the join of all the lower bounds; this join is over a set, and a nonempty set because $\0$ is the minimum.

 A partially ordered set with finite joins and meets is called a \textit{lattice}.
 A lattice with arbitrary joins and meets is \textit{complete}.
 The collection of Bousfield classes of $\cC$ is thus a complete lattice, called the \textit{Bousfield lattice}, and denoted $\BL$.